MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/00_introduction.md

     After all, you are special to us and we don't want you to get hurt.

-Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Milo!
+Most importantly from everyone at the Millennium Machines design team, Have fun building your very first Casa!

 ---

 ## What To Expect

 This manual and associated firmware is for the Casa R2 built to the standard BOM.
+This also covers the kit supplied by LDO.

 <!-- More needed here -->